Cost-Sensitive Support Vector Machines: Cost-sensitive SVM in the dual

 In many applications examples from the target (positive) class are outnumbered by the non-target class.
 Moreover, in multi-class classification problems where the number of classes are large and a one-versus-all scheme is used, the number of examples in each individual class is usually small compared to the rest of the examples, leading to a highly imbalances problem.
 These sorts of imbalances occur with different intensity, with ratios between the minority and majority class ranging from 1:10 to 1:$10^6$ ~\Citet{provost01}.

-For the SVM training problem, the number of support vectors grows linearly with the number of examples ~\Citet{steinwart04}, and roughly speaking, it could be assumed that the number of support vectors for each class grows linearly with the number of examples of each class.
-Therefore, the same imbalance, if not worse, transpires in the solution.
+For the SVM training problem, the number of support vectors grows linearly with the number of examples ~\Citet{steinwart04}, and this implies that the number of support vectors for each class grows linearly with the number of examples of that class.
+Therefore, the same imbalance, if not worse, happens in the number of nonzeros in of the solution.
 In other words, when the dual problem is solved, most of the support vectors belong to the majority class.
-The problem becomes more obvious when we take into account the equality constraint of \eqref{eq:csdual2}
+The problem becomes more apparent when we take into account the equality constraint of \eqref{eq:csdual2}

 which implies